Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 What Are the Benefits of Wheel Antennas?

-Wheel antennas are omnidirectional, able to receive a signal from any direction barring directly above or below them.
+- Wheel antennas are omnidirectional, which means they're able to receive a signal from any direction, barring directly above or below them.
 Wheel antennas made from a printed circuit board have a horizontal polarization, though as a transmitter gains height (like a launching UAV), it can put out a cross-polarized signal.

 These wheel antennas have an average gain of 2 dBi.
 They have a return loss of -20 decibels at 902 MHz and -10 dB at 915 MHz.
 These wheel antennas are designed to work on the 900 to 930 MHz band, also known as the 33 cm band.

 These wheel antennas are often used for UAVs; the ideal configuration is mounting them at a horizontal position of each link.
 If they don’t fit inside of the UAV, they can be mounted flat to the UAV’s wing.
 They can radiate in the second and third harmonics, which can require filtering if it is transmitting.
 This issue can arise when you are using UAVs for photography, filming, and land surveying.
 For these antennas, you can use standard 4” PVC tubing to create a radome.